dotnet/csharpstandard/standard/expressions.md

   - Otherwise, no expression type can be determined, and a compile-time error occurs.
 - If only one of `x` and `y` has a type, and both `x` and `y` are implicitly convertible to that type, then that is the type of the conditional expression.
 - Otherwise, no expression type can be determined, and a compile-time error occurs.

+The run-time processing of a ref conditional expression of the form `b ? ref x : ref y` consists of the following steps:

+- First, `b` is evaluated, and the `bool` value of `b` is determined:
+  - If an implicit conversion from the type of `b` to `bool` exists, then this implicit conversion is performed to produce a `bool` value.
+  - Otherwise, the `operator true` defined by the type of `b` is invoked to produce a `bool` value.
+- If the `bool` value produced by the step above is `true`, then `x` is evaluated and the resulting variable reference becomes the result of the conditional expression.
+- Otherwise, `y` is evaluated and the resulting variable reference becomes the result of the conditional expression.

 The run-time processing of a conditional expression of the form `b ? x : y` consists of the following steps: